 Even so, their hope was restored when Jesus rose from the dead.
 Even Thomas, who initially refused to believe, became overwhelmed with hope after seeing and touching Jesus’ wounds.

-As an American in Canada for the first time, I was honored to be part of the volunteers bringing hope to Fort McMurray.
+As an American in Canada for the first time, I was honored to be amongst the volunteers bringing hope to Fort McMurray.
 If asked, I would go back again in a heartbeat.

-As restoration projects continue in this region, please join me in praying for the people of this northern Alberta city.
+Please join me in praying for the recovery of this northern Alberta city.